Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 We noticed that you’ve been gone for a while.

-We’ve been working hard at [name of company] to help [provide a solution to customer paint point] and we wanted to make sure that we checked in with you were doing.
+We’ve been working hard at [name of company] to help [provide a solution to customer pain point], and we wanted to check in with you about what you are doing.

-If you have any questions for us or need any help with our service, please don’t hesitate to let us know.
+If you have any questions or need any help with our service, please don’t hesitate to let us know.

 We’ve been working on a few new things that we know would be helpful to you: